mhausenblas/apache-drill-sandbox/M1/using-apache-drill-M1.md

 * Download ZK from [zookeeper.apache.org/releases.html](http://zookeeper.apache.org/releases.html) in the version 3.4.3
 * I assume in the following that $ZK_HOME is `/Users/mhausenblas2/bin/zookeeper-3.4.3`
 * Create a config file `conf/apache-drill-zoo.cfg` that holds the Apache Drill specific settings.
-You find the content in the conf directory of this repo.
+You can find the of this [ZK config file](https://raw.github.com/mhausenblas/apache-drill-sandbox/master/M1/conf/apache-drill-zoo.cfg) content in the `conf/` directory of this repo.

 Then, launch ZK as shown below: